tgk/edn-spike/README.md

 Spike REST service using the content type "edn/application".
 The backend is implemented in Clojure, the frontend in ClojureScript.

+There is a small blog post describing the spike [here](http://tgk.github.com/2013/01/edn-service-spike.html).

 ## Usage

 The ClojureScript portion of the project can be compiled using the cljsbuild plugin